 In 2011, Kate Middleton had her almost-Monroe moment on a windy day in a yellow dress.
 We imagine this was when HRH reminded the female royals to have the hemlines of their dresses and skirts weighted down with curtain weights.
 This helps to ensure a sudden gust of wind does not end in an undesirable paparazzi moment.

-Despite their ability to fly up in the wind, the Queen has made it clear that she prefers the royal ladies to wear dresses and skirts over pants.
-It's not entirely prohibited to do so, but any Princess looking to get into the Queen's good books might want to give them a miss.
+Despite their ability to fly up in the wind, the Queen made it clear that she preferred the royal ladies to wear dresses and skirts over pants.
+It wasn't not entirely prohibited to do so, but any Princess looking to get into the Queen's good books made sure to dress accordingly.

-Although Kate and Meghan often wear pants in public, when they attend events with the Queen, they will usually try to dress in her preferred clothing of choice.
-Back in the day, when pants were less normalized in The Royal Family, Princess Diana made waves when she appeared in a tuxedo suit.
+Although Kate and Meghan often wear pants in public, when they attended events with the Queen, they usually tried to dress in her preferred clothing of choice.
+Back in the day, when pants were less normalized in the Royal Family, Princess Diana made waves when she appeared in a tuxedo suit.

 Skirts & Dresses at Appropriate Length

 That being said, not all dresses are guaranteed the royal green light.
-It is expected that all dresses and skirts worn by the princesses and the Queen herself will be modest in design.
+All dresses and skirts worn by the princesses and the late Queen herself were - and still are - expected to be modest in design.
 As obvious as this one may seem, it is important for it to be stated.